-- C17 Fencing on the street frontage is to be limited to 1.2m maximum height so as to retain views to and from dwellings.
-Existing sandstone base walls are to be retained. - C18 Rear and side fences are to be of 1.8m maximum traditional timber paling fences or preferably rendered, masonry walls. - C19 Side fencing facing Robertson Place is to be built with a sandstone base to 0.6m with maximum 1.5m timber paling above. - C20 Appropriate front fencing types are illustrated in Section 3.5.7 Fences and walls.
+- Fencing on the street frontage is to be limited to 1.2m maximum height so as to retain - C18 - C19 Side fencing facing Robertson Place is to be built with a sandstone base to 0.6m with - C20 arking and access

+- C21 No new driveways are permitted from Clovelly Street. - Appropriate front fencing types are illustrated in Section 3.5.7 Fences and walls.